nofelet/homeless/README.md

 If you intend to use this dataset for whatever purposes, visit "Nochlezhka" at https://homeless.ru/en/how_to_help/ and donate for the noble cause of helping the homeless.

-What does this repo consist of?
+This repo contains the following files:
 * *Appendix.pdf* - appendix to the original "Rehabilitating Homeless: Dataset and Key Insights" paper containing supplementary tables with detailed description of dataset features and NaN statistics featurewise.
 * *all_events_anonymized.csv* - events (visits to humanitarian projects or entering social contracts) for each person (anonymized and represented by unique IDs) with dates.
 * *anonymized_contracts.csv* - social contracts for each person (anonymized and represented by unique IDs) in more detail - with contract statuses, start dates and end dates.